 Only God can provide the infusion of strength I’ve experienced this month as I’ve launched into what I call a reset: a renewal of my mind, a deliberate transformation, a willing surrender.

 My days are as grass.
-I could flourish as a flower in the field one day but when the wind passes over, I will be gone.
+I could flourish like a flower in the field but when the wind passes over, I will be gone.
 And that place will know me no more.